giry-dev/mangrove-docs/docs/developers/strat-lib/guides/HowToTest.md

 #### Post and Fund Offers

-Posting offers with `Amplifier` is simply a call to [`newAmplifiedOffers`](./DirectHowTo.md#publishing-amplified-liquidity), sending along funds for the %%provision|provision%%.
-(And we make a note to ensure in the test body that the testing contract has the funds for the %%provision|provision%%.)
+Posting offers with `Amplifier` is simply a call to [`newAmplifiedOffers`](./DirectHowTo.md#publishing-amplified-liquidity), sending along funds for the [provision](/docs/developers/terms/provision.md).
+(And we make a note to ensure in the test body that the testing contract has the funds for the [provision](/docs/developers/terms/provision.md).)

 ```solidity reference title="Amplifier.t.sol - Post and fund offers"